Food Is Art, Framed on the Wall

 back to The Fifth Element

 We’ve been regulars at The Rising Sun in Milland for years.
-It's a beautiful country pub with an ever-changing seasonal menu, friendly staff, and a warm atmosphere that draws people from across the South Downs and beyond.
-I’ve even taken part in their annual photography gallery in the past, so there’s always been a creative connection — though nothing formal.
+It's a beautiful country pub with an ever-changing seasonal menu, friendly staff and a warm atmosphere that draws people from across the South Downs and beyond.
+I often take part in their photography and artist gallery, so there’s always been a creative connection, though nothing formal.

 That changed in March 2024, during a birthday lunch with my wife.
 As we were finishing up, we struck up a conversation with Ben, the owner.
 To both of our surprise, he realised for the first time that I was a professional food and hospitality photographer.
 “Why haven’t we talked about this before?” we both laughed.

-As fate would have it, Ben had been considering a refresh of the pub’s dining room artwork — and right there and then, he commissioned me to produce a series of food photography pieces to hang on the walls.
+As fate would have it, Ben had been considering a refresh of the pub’s dining room artwork for some time – and right there and then, he commissioned me to produce a series of food photography pieces to hang on the walls.

 Over the following few months, we worked closely with Ben and his team to create a beautiful, seasonal and ingredient-focused collection of 16 mounted and framed prints.
 Each image was chosen to reflect the kind of food The Rising Sun is proud to serve: fresh, local, honest, and full of character.